skupperproject/skupper/cmd/site-controller/README.md

 ## Managing a Skupper Site using ConfigMaps

-ConfigMaps allow you to manage a Skupper site using the following parameters:
+ConfigMaps allow you to manage a Skupper site using a ConfigMap named 'skupper-site' which can contain the following parameters:

-`metadata:name` -  The site controller name in OpenShift.
-Required for the site controller to process the ConfigMap.
+`data:name` -  A name for the site.

-`data:name` -  The VAN deployment or site name.

 `data:cluster-local` -  (true/false) Set up skupper to only accept connections from within the local cluster.